DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 ### Shrine of Fear
 <span class="citation">This scene takes place in Chapter 13, Areas X12 and X13.</span>

-This area is largely as described in <span class="citation">X12.
-East Shrine (p.
-186)</span> and <span class="citation">X13.
-East Archer Post (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X12EastShrine">X12.
+East Shrine</a> (p.
+186)</span> and <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X13EastArcherPost">X13.
+East Archer Post</a> (p.
 186)</span>.
 However, a creature that approaches the shattered statue feels a sense of unease.

 In addition, a player with a passive Wisdom (Perception or Survival) score of 15 or greater notices footprints in the frost that lead to the secret door.
 A player who succeeds on a DC 15 Wisdom (Survival) check discerns that the footprints are less than a day old.
 (The footprints were left by the Mountain Folk Meda.)
 ### East Temple Stair
 <span class="citation">This scene takes place in Chapter 13, Area X14.</span>

-This area is largely as described in <span class="citation">X14.
-North Staircase (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X14NorthStaircase">X14.
+North Staircase</a> (p.
 186)</span>.
 However, add the following to the end of this area’s description:

 <div class="description">
 <p>A trail of footprints breaks the frost and dust, descending into the darkness.</p>